jmiskovic/lovr-procmesh/README.md

 ```

 #### solid:subdivide()
 Creates a new mesh with 4x times more geometry than original mesh, while preserving the shape.
 Each triangle is subdivided into four triangles.
 The generated triangles don't share any vertices between them.
-This operation can be used before the mesh is further processed by `map` function, to increase the fidelity of the result.
+This operation can be used before the mesh is further processed by `map` function, to increase the fidelity of result.

 ```Lua
 mesh = solids.bipyramid(3)     -- 18 vertices